L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Conclusion

 \section{Conclusion}

 We introduced an exact factorization of the GFT for arbitrary graphs based on Cauchy matrices and graph partitions.
-This factorization enables a divide-and-conquer strategy for spectral processing, reducing the cost of exact GFT-based operators from ${O}(n^3)$ to ${O}(n^2)$, scaled by the subgraph interface size.
-We proposed an algorithm to find partitions that minimize the factorization cost and, when this remains costly, reduce complexity via interface sparsification, allowing adaptation to arbitrary graph topologies.
-Building on these results, we introduced L2G-Net, a new class of spectral GNNs that combine local and global spectral processing by construction.
-L2G-Net is most appropriate in regimes where long-range dependencies are essential and polynomial filters would require high order or deep architectures, leading to oversquashing or numerical instability.
-Experiments on synthetic and real-world benchmarks serve to validate the theoretical analysis, confirming the predicted runtime scaling and demonstrating that the resulting models remain competitive while requiring significantly fewer parameters than transformer-based methods and lower preprocessing cost than global spectral methods.
-The proposed factorization framework opens new directions for fast and structured spectral algorithms on graphs.
+This factorization enables a divide-and-conquer strategy for spectral processing, reducing the cost of exact GFT-based operators from ${O}(n^3)$ to ${O}(n^2)$, scaled by the subgraph cut size.
+We proposed an algorithm to find partitions that minimize the factorization cost and, when this remains costly, reduce complexity via cut sparsification.
+Building on these results, we introduced L2G-Net, a new class of spectral GNNs that combine local and global spectral processing by construction. \chan{L2G-Net is most appropriate in regimes where spectral processing is desired (e.g., long-range dependencies) and polynomial filters would require high order or deep architectures, leading to oversquashing or numerical instability.} Experiments on synthetic and real-world benchmarks validate the theoretical analysis, confirming the predicted runtime scaling and showing that the resulting models remain competitive while requiring fewer parameters than transformer-based methods and lower preprocessing cost than the global GFT. \chan{In strictly large-scale settings where linear complexity is key, polynomial filters and message passing remain preferable.}

+The factorization extends beyond the static undirected setting.
+For dynamic undirected graphs, edge insertions and deletions can be handled by adding a single Cauchy factor, while node additions require recomputing only the affected subgraph and its cut factors.
+Signed graphs are also supported since our result holds for any symmetric matrix; directed graphs (e.g., via Hermitian Laplacians) are left for future work.
+L2G-Net opens new directions for fast and structured spectral algorithms on graphs.